Congenital Sucrase-Isomaltase Deficiency (CSID)

 The bottle of Sucraid was allowed to come to room temperature, causing it to become ineffective.
 Sucraid must be refrigerated.

 Finally, for each child there seems to be an upward limit of sucrose a given dose of Sucraid (2 ml) can aide in digestion.
 This varies widely.
-We have documented as little as 12 grams per 100 grams of food in one serving to 28 grams per 100 grams in one serving.
+Children have been documented as tolerating as little as 12 grams per 100 grams of food in one serving to 28 grams per 100 grams in one serving.
+With 36 identified mutations there is a great deal of variance between tolerance levels.

 What have other parents done when their child is underweight because of the vomiting and loose stools?